 Is a Buy Sell Agreement right for me?

-A buy-sell agreement is a legal contract that allows surviving business owners to purchase the shares of a deceased, ill, disabled, retired, or resigned former owner.
+buy-sell agreements are legal contracts that allow surviving business owners to purchase the shares of a deceased, ill, disabled, retired, or resigned former owner.

 In most cases, life insurance is used to fund a buy-sell deal.
-It eliminates the need for a firm to fund the buy-out and assures that the dead owner's family receives the funds as soon as possible.
+It eliminates the need for a firm to fund the buyout and assures the dead owner’s family receives the funds as soon as possible.

 Permanent life insurance is typically used to support a buy-sell arrangement, but term life insurance can also be employed.
 Dundas Life works with some of Canada’s top insurers and can help you discover the best insurance at the greatest price.